 Participants may contribute up to 75% of their pre-tax annual compensation, as defined by the Plan.
 Contributions are subject to limitations on annual additions and other limitations imposed by the Internal Revenue Code (the "Code") as defined in the Plan agreement.
-The Plan allows for two types of elective deferrals.
-A participant may elect a pre-tax deferral of up to 75% of pre-tax compensation or a participant may make a Roth salary deferral which is an after-tax contribution.
+The Plan allows for both pre-tax and Roth after-tax contributions.

-The Company has an automatic enrollment feature under the Plan after a participant meets a 60-day service requirement.
-Those employees that do not make an affirmative election to not contribute to the Plan are automatically enrolled in the Plan with contributions equal to 3% of pre-tax annual compensation.
-If those employees added to the Plan under the automatic enrollment feature do not change their deferral, the deferral will increase 1% on each anniversary date up to a maximum of 6%.
+Employees are immediately eligible to participate in the Plan effective January 1, 2013.
+Prior to this date, there was a 60-day service requirement.
+The Company has an automatic enrollment feature under the Plan.
+Those employees that do not make an affirmative election to not contribute to the Plan are automatically enrolled in the Plan approximately 45 to 60 days from hire with contributions equal to 6% of pre-tax annual compensation.
+If those employees added to the Plan under the automatic enrollment feature do not change their deferral, the deferral will increase 1% on January 1st of each year up to a maximum of 10%.
+Prior to January 1, 2013, participants were automatically enrolled at 3% with a 1% increase each anniversary date up to 6% if no deferral change was made by the participant.